snowAK34/Gif-Search/README.md

 Going forward, I would like to improve the design of the page to make it look better.

 I would also like to add some of the bonus functions that had been suggested as a part of this exercise.

+I'd also like to add the ability to be able to remove buttons that were added.